Can I apply for a joint loan online?

 2. Make a joint application

 Complete the joint loan application process online by filling out all the required information.
-This will involve a hard search of both of your credit reports, which will leave a footprint that may cause your credit scores to dip temporarily.
+This will involve a hard search of each applicant’s credit report, which may cause your credit score to dip temporarily.

-4. Both sign and return the agreement if approved
+4. Sign and return the agreement if approved

 5. Wait for the funds to be transferred over